rodrigopivi/Chatito/readme.md

  - `<outputPath>` Optional.
 The directory where to save the generated datasets.
 Uses the current directory as default.
 - `<trainingFileName>` Optional.
 The name of the generated training dataset file.
 Do not forget to add a .json extension at the end.
 Uses `<format>`_dataset_training.json as default file name.
 - `<testingFileName>` Optional.
 The name of the generated testing dataset file.
 Do not forget to add a .json extension at the end.
 Uses `<format>`_dataset_testing.json as default file name.
+- `<defaultDistribution>` Optional.
+The default frequency distribution if not defined at the entity level.
+Defaults to `regular` and can be set to `even`.

 ### Notes to prevent overfitting